 - Social Justice

 Dr. Pinto is currently the Program Director for the SchoolCounseling@Denver program.
 After earning a BA in Psychology from Marist College, Dr. Stacy Pinto received both her MA in School Counseling and PhD in Counselor Education from Montclair State University.
 Her experience spans a variety of counseling settings, including K-12 and higher education environments, and both in-home and community-based mental health services.
 Prior to joining the faculty at DU, she served as both an administrator and adjunct instructor at Montclair State University.
 She is a National Certified Counselor, and both a certified School Counselor and Licensed Associate Counselor in the State of New Jersey.
 Her interests include intersectionality, queer issues across the lifespan, sexual identity labeling and language, and the creation of nurturing counseling and educational environments across settings.

-Dr. Sage Rían earned her B.A. from Georgian Court University, her M.S. from Monmouth University, and her Ph.D. in Counselor Education and Supervision from the University of Nevada, Reno.
-She is a Licensed School Counselor (NV, CA, NJ), Clinical Professional Counselor Intern (NV), and National Certified Counselor.
-Dr. Rían has a variety of counseling experiences as both a clinician and as a school counselor at every level in public and charter settings.
-Her research interests include ecotherapy, transgender children’s issues, and social justice in PK-12 education.
-Dr. Rían has served on the board for the Nevada School Counselor Association, and is an active member of the American School Counseling Association and the Association for Counselor Education and Supervision.
+Dr. Sage Rian earned their B.A. from Georgian Court University, their M.S. from Monmouth University, and their Ph.D. in Counselor Education and Supervision from the University of Nevada, Reno.
+Dr. Rian is a National Certified Counselor who started their career as a clinical counselor working with substance abuse, but discovered a passion for school counseling during their doctoral studies.
+While they have experience at every level in public and charter settings, Dr. Rian really loved working with elementary students and conducting play therapy.
+Their research interests include ecotherapy, nature and health, and neurodiversity in adults.
+Dr. Rian is an active member of the American School Counseling Association, the American Counseling Association, and the Association for Counselor Education and Supervision.